<bgsound src="dog.mid">

 70. Offer to try and help owners be better pet owners by holding a grooming seminar?

-71. Help pet owners be better pet owners by being available to answer training questions?
+71. Help owners be better animal owners by being available to answer training questions?

 72. Loan a crate if a dog needs to travel by air?